 Board Compensation.

 The Independent Trustees each receive a \$10,000 retainer per year and \$2,500 for each meeting attended, as well as reimbursement for travel and other out-of-pocket expenses incurred in connection with serving as a Trustee.
 The Trust has no pension or retirement plan.

-The following table shows the compensation estimated to be earned by each Trustee for the Fund's current fiscal year ending October 31, 2023.
+The following table shows the compensation estimated to be earned by each Trustee for the Funds' current fiscal year ending July 31, 2024.
 Independent Trustee fees are an obligation of the Trust and are paid by the Adviser, as are other Trust expenses.
 The Trust pays the Adviser a unitary fee which the Adviser uses to pay Trust expenses.
 Trustee compensation shown below does not include reimbursed out-of-pocket expenses in connection with attendance at meetings.

-Name Estimated Aggregate Compensation From Fund Estimated Total Compensation From Fund Complex Paid to Trustees (1)
+Name Estimated Aggregate Compensation From the Funds Estimated Total Compensation From Fund Complex Paid to Trustees (1)

 Interested Trustees

 Eric W. Falkeis \$0 \$0

-Independent Trustees
+Independent Trustees • •

-Javier Marquina \$0 \$20,000
+Javier Marquina \$0 \$25,000

-Michelle McDonough \$0 \$20,000
+Michelle McDonough \$0 \$25,000

-David Norris \$0 \$20,000
+David Norris \$0 \$25,000

-(1) Compensation is based on estimated amounts for the fiscal year ending October 31, 2023.
+(1) Compensation is based on estimated amounts for the fiscal year ending July 31, 2024.